 - Who is eligible to apply for a UN Trust Fund grant?

-- Women-led and women’s rights organizations that have specialized knowledge, expertise and track record of working in women’s human rights and prevention and/or elimination of violence against women and girls.
+- All civil society organizations, especially women-led and women’s rights organizations that have specialized knowledge, expertise and track record of working in women’s human rights and prevention and/or elimination of violence against women and girls.
 Supporting documents are required (constitutions, by-laws, organigrammes) to enable the UN Trust Fund to determine whether the organization is women’s right and/or women-led.

 Organizations must have national presence in the country and/or territory of implementation.
-The proposal must be focused on a single country and demonstrate how the proposed intervention will contribute to national change and/or capacity development and ownership of national and local women’s organizations in the implementation.
+The proposal must be focused on how the proposed intervention will contribute to national change and/or capacity development and ownership of national and local women’s organizations in the implementation.

 - Can organizations that are not legally registered apply?